 Ducks for Charity

 Organized by the Rotary Club of the Reedy River Greenville, the Duck Derby is the club’s primary community service event project.
-Previous events raised money for many local charities.
-These included Early Act First Knight, Greenville Area Interfaith Hospitality Network, Mauldin Miracle League, and Shriners Children’s Hospital.
+Proceeds from previous years have raised money for many local charities, including Early Act First Knight, Greenville Area Interfaith Hospitality Network, Mauldin Miracle League, and Shriners Children’s Hospital.

 The event also serves as a fundraiser for Duck Adoption Teams (DATs) in the Greenville area who distribute the Adoption Forms and get a percentage of funds raised for their organizations.
-Some of this year’s teams (see the Duck Derby teams here) are the Foster Paws Rescue, Carolina Youth Symphony, Stone Academy, and Shriners Children’s Greenville.
+Some of this year’s teams (see the Duck Derby teams here) are the Augustine Literacy Project of the Upstate, Foster Paws, Cancer Camps for Kids, and Shriners Children’s Greenville, to name a few.

 Donations are all tax-deductible.